 Our high school’s Bible study club had 4 members, and it quickly fizzled out.
 I longed for fellowship with other Christians.
 Somehow, I got the idea that if I worked at a Christian nursing home, the holiness of other employees would rub off on me.

 So, I applied and got the job.
 I was excited — ready to let the holiness rub off on me.
-Then, I saw a bunch of employees chasing each other around slapping each other in the butt, and I thought I made a mistake.
+But I just saw normal people not doing anything out of of the ordinary and I thought I made a mistake.

 Eventually, I met Mark.
 He was a holy man.
 A humble man.
 And he changed my life.

 “To convert somebody, go and take them by the hand and guide them.” ~ St. Thomas Aquinas

 Mark invited me to share in his life — to share authentic friendship.
 This is what Jesus did.
 It is true that Jesus’ many sermons, healings, exorcisms, etc. changed many people’s lives.
 However, Jesus only invested deeply in 12 men.

 Similarly, with the saints, many were converted through friendship.

 - Think of St. Paul, St. Timothy, and St. Titus.

 - Think of St. Ignatius, St. Francis Xavier, and St. Peter Faber.

 - Think of St. Francis and St. Claire.